soi013/FileRenamerDiff/README.md

 # ![icon](./images/FileRenamerDiff_icon_64.png) File Renamer Diff

-A File Renamer App featuring a difference display before and after the change.
+A File Renamer App featuring a difference display before and after the change for Windows.

 # Screen Shot